 Feb.
 2, 1933 – The Evergreen Courant reported that Mr. and Mrs. F.M.
 Yarbrough and family had returned to Evergreen, Ala. to live and planned to occupy the old Feagin home on Belleville Street.

 Feb.
 2, 1933 - The local post of the American Legion was scheduled to meet at the Conecuh County (Ala.)
-Courthouse to discuss veterans affairs.
+Courthouse to discuss veteran affairs.
 Similar meetings were being held all over the state at this time.
 All members and eligible veterans were urged to attend.

 Feb.
 2, 1933 – The Evergreen Courant reported that Esko Dunn of the Wilcox community was in St. Margaret’s Hospital due to “serious injuries” caused by the train.